CzechAcadSci-InstCompSci/Metalearning-for-robust-regression/README.md

 ## Acknowledgement

-This work was supported by the Czech Science Foundation grant GA19-05704S.
+This work was supported by the Czech Science Foundation grants GA19-05704S and GA18-23827S.